 - Consistency and commitment are key to developing and mastering any pursuit, including music.
 Therefore, students are encouraged to attend every lesson in order to advance their skills.

 - If your student/s must miss a lesson please contact me a minimum of 24 hours in advance

 of the lesson to reschedule.

-- If notice is given less than 24 hours the lesson will be considered missed and the lesson fee will still be charged with no refund.
-Last minute non-emergency cancellations will not be rescheduled.
+will be considered missed and the lesson fee will still be charged with no refund or make up lesson.